-Biden interviews at least two Supreme Court contenders as announcement nears
+Biden interviews at least three Supreme Court contenders as announcement nears

 One of the interviews was with Judge Ketanji Brown Jackson, who has sat on the federal bench for nine years and has a background as a public defender, according to one of the people.
 Another was with Judge J. Michelle Childs, a federal judge in South Carolina who is a favorite of House Majority Whip James E. Clyburn (D-S.C.), an influential Biden ally.
+Neither interview had been previously reported.
+Biden also interviewed Leondra Kruger, a justice on the California Supreme Court, according to two other people briefed on the process.

-That person, who like others spoke on the condition of anonymity to more openly discuss a sensitive topic, did not rule out that Biden may have also interviewed other potential nominees.
+The people, who like others spoke on the condition of anonymity to more openly discuss a sensitive topic, did not rule out that Biden may have also interviewed other potential nominees.
 The White House declined to comment.
+CNN first reported that Biden met with Kruger.

 With a rollout coming as soon as this week, West Wing officials have begun telling supporters to prepare for an imminent announcement.